Matthew McAllister: Biography

 He was born on May 4, 1758 in York County, Pennsylvania, the 5th child of Colonel Robert McAllister who founded the town of Hanover, Pennsylvania.
 In 1784, after graduating from Princeton, he moved to Savannah, Georgia where he practiced law.
 In 1789, he was named by George Washington as the first United States Attorney for the Southern District of Georgia; he served until 1797 when he was replaced by Charles Jackson.
+He ran for Georgia's 1st congressional district in 1792 as a Federalist.
 He was linked to the Yazoo Land Fraud of 1795 and came under scathing criticism from the state's leading Republican, James Jackson which impacted his career.
 He later served in the Georgia Legislature and as mayor of Savannah from 1798 to 1799 and again during the War of 1812 from 1814 to 1815.
 He did not receive an appointment during Thomas Jefferson's administration (1801–1809).

 He married Hannah Gibbons, sister of William Gibbons.
 They had two children, Harriet, who died in infancy, and Judge Matthew Hall McAllister.
 He died on May 9, 1823.